mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/bowtie_blast_filtering.md

 ##### [2] Aligning your fastq files

+NOTE: This step is time intensive!

 Use ``bowtie-build`` to align your fastq files (from ``process_radtags`` output) to your final ``bowtie`` index.
-The command line arguments indlude [i] the mismatch paramter -v (here, 3), [ii] the --sam parameter signifying a SAM output file type, [iii] the --sam-nohead paramter that leaves off the header line, [iv] the name of your bowtie index files (here, batch_3), and [v] a list of the filenames for your fasta files separated by comma, and [vi] the output file name. *The --sam and --sam-nohead arguments may be redundant.
+The command line arguments indlude [i] the mismatch paramter -v (here, 3), [ii] the --sam parameter signifying a SAM output file type, [iii] the --sam-nohead paramter that leaves off the header line, [iv] the name of your bowtie index files (here, batch_3), and [v] a list of the filenames for your fasta files separated by comma, and [vi] the output file name.
+Make sure your fastq files are unzipped. *The --sam and --sam-nohead arguments may be redundant.
 The example code is from the first time I've tried this, so there may be a more efficient way to do this.

 Example code:
 <br>